The Conspirator: Plot

 Aiken again tries to stop defending Mary because he believes that she is guilty.
 He meets with her intending to get evidence of her guilt when she explains that John and the others conspired to kidnap Lincoln, not to kill him.
 They were about to attack a carriage but were stopped by Booth, who reported that Lincoln was elsewhere.
 She says that John left town and went into hiding two weeks before the assassination and that she has no idea where he is.
 Aiken asks Anna for information to help with his trial preparations, but she refuses.

 At the court, Chief Prosecutor Joseph Holt brings the innkeeper John Lloyd to the stand.
 Lloyd claims that Mary gave him binoculars to give to Booth and told him to prepare shooting irons and whiskey for Booth and Herold on the night of the assassination.
 Aiken angers Lloyd by implying that he, an admitted alcoholic, was bribed with whiskey for his testimony.
 Lloyd is dragged out of the courtroom after he threatens Aiken.

 Aiken arrives at the Century Club to attend a party and discovers that his membership has been revoked for defending Mary Surratt.
 This triggers an argument with Sarah, who disowns and leaves him.
 Aiken asks Anna to testify.
 Anna testifies that Mary had no part in the assassination of Lincoln and that it was her brother John who did.
 Anna visits Aiken at his house and tells him about Booth and John.
 Aiken then visits Father Jacob Walter, who has been attending to Mary, but he also insists he does not know where John is.
 Aiken asks Walter to deliver a message to John saying that his mother will hang for his crimes if he does not surrender.
 On July 6, Mary is found guilty on all charges and is at first sentenced to life in prison, but with Stanton's intervention, she is then sentenced to hang with Powell, Herold, and Atzerodt while Mudd, Arnold, O'Laughlen, and Spangler are given prison sentences.
 Aiken procures a writ of habeas corpus, signed by a reluctant Judge Andrew Wylie, for the release of Mary so that she can be tried in a civilian court, but President Johnson suspends the writ, and the four condemned prisoners are hanged.

-Sixteen months later, Aiken visits John Surratt, who was captured abroad and is in jail.
-John thanks him for his kindness to his mother.
+Sixteen months later, Aiken visits John Surratt, who thanks him for his kindness to his mother.
 Aiken offers him Mary's rosary, but he declines.
-The epilogue goes on to state that a year later, the US Supreme Court ruled that citizens were entitled to trial by a civilian jury, not a military tribunal, even in times of war (Ex parte Milligan), and that a jury of Northerners and Southerners could not agree on a verdict for John Surratt, and he was freed.
+The epilogue goes on to state that a year later, the US Supreme Court ruled that civilians were entitled to trial by a civilian jury, not a military tribunal, even in times of war (Ex parte Milligan), and that a jury of Northerners and Southerners could not agree on a verdict for John Surratt, and he was freed.
 Aiken left the law and became The Washington Posts first City Editor.